daemon(7) — Linux manual page

 org.freedesktop.RealtimeKit.service, make sure to set

-SystemdService=rtkit-daemon.service in that file to bind it to
+SystemdService=rtkit-daemon.service in that file to bind it to the

-activated via multiple mechanisms simultaneously.
+via multiple mechanisms simultaneously.

 Device-Based Activation

-Often, daemons that manage a particular type of hardware should
+Often, daemons that manage a particular type of hardware should be

-implement device-based activation. systemd dependencies may be
+device-based activation. systemd dependencies may be encoded in

-encoded in the udev database via the SYSTEMD_WANTS= property.
+the udev database via the SYSTEMD_WANTS= property.
 See

 systemd.device(5) for details.
 Often, it is nicer to pull in